developer-zebra/developer-zebra-site/src/ehs/2-6/guide/settings/index.md

 ### Kiosk Mode Enabled
 Causes the app specified in the &lt;kiosk&gt; section to be launched in full screen mode after EHS start-up and prevents use of BACK and HOME keys to exit the app.
 Disabled by default.
 See also: [Auto-Launch](#autolaunch). **On Android L devices: Kiosk Mode should not be used with Screen Pinning, a feature in Android L that provides similar functionality**.

-> Once enabled, Kiosk Mode can be disabled by pushing a new config file with its tag set to 0 if USB Debugging is enabled.
+> Once enabled, Kiosk Mode can be disabled by pushing a new config file with its tag set to "0" if USB Debugging is enabled.
 Otherwise a factory reset is required.
+Kiosk Mode also can be enabled/disabled programmatically from an Android application using Android Intents.
+For more information, see the [Special Features section](../features/#disablekioskmode).

 <img alt="" style="height:350px" src="kiosk.png"/>